-Over two years later, they are truly the gift that keeps on giving.
+Over three years later, they are truly the gift that keeps on giving.

 You see, for me, listening to music while working is the secret to my productivity.
 All it takes is the right Beyoncé track, and I go from idle to uber productive.
 (Seriously, it works like a charm.)

 The trouble is, finding the perfect playlist isn't always easy.
 With endless streaming music possibilities at my fingertips, it can be hard to nail down just the right tunes to get the wheels turning.
 So, I did what we do best around here -- a little research.

 As it turns out, there are a ton of studies that explore the influence of specific types of music as they relate to your productivity levels.
 To help you find just the right mix, we've sourced and curated seven Spotify playlists designed with specific studies in mind.
 Whether you're into Mozart or Chance The Rapper, we're confident that there's something on this list that will do the trick.

 Note: Some of the playlists contain tracks with explicit language that might not be suitable for the office.